 A preliminary note: This article is being written during Memorial Day weekend.
 Memorial Day is not simply a day of sales and specials.
 It is a day to dedicate ourselves to the memories of our military forebears.
 Let us, then, take an additional moment to reflect on their lives and how they benefited our great country.

 From time-to-time to move forward properly, one must step back to reflect how one arrived at where they find themselves.
 As readers of this series know, a good amount of attention has been paid to the Coronavirus/COVID-19 pandemic.
 (No, there will not be a footnote with an endless litany of topics covered as in the past.
-If interested, please see here.
-Let us, then, update a few of the topics of interest to Florida’s individuals, families, and businesses.
-1 (To see all the underlying articles, please see here)
+Let us, then, update a few of the topics of interest to Florida’s individuals, families, and businesses.)

 - The U.S. Department of Labor – Wage and Hour Division, has announced a new rule allowing employers to provide incentive pay and bonuses to employees with varying weekly hours.
 As described by the ‘WHD’:

 The rule revises the regulation for computing overtime compensation for salaried, non-exempt employees who work hours that vary each week (i.e., a fluctuating workweek) under the Fair Labor Standards Act (FLSA).
 It also clarifies that bonuses, premium payments, commissions, and hazard pay on top of fixed salaries are compatible with the fluctuating workweek method of compensation, and that employers must include supplemental payments when calculating the regular rate of pay as appropriate under the FLSA.
 The final rule includes examples and minor revisions to make the rule easier to understand.
 2